 -

-For more information about precedence and how the AWS CLI determines which credentials to use, see Configuration settings and precedence.
+For more information about precedence and how the AWS CLI determines which credentials to use, see Configuring settings for the AWS CLI.

 How to set environment variables